usnistgov/FIPS201/_Appendix/glossary.md

 or applications that manages the identity verification, validation, and issuance process.

 Identity Registration
-: The process of making a person’s identity known to the PIV system, associating a unique identifier with that identity, and collecting and recording the person’s relevant attributes into the system.
+: The process of making a person's identity known to the PIV system, associating a unique identifier with that identity, and collecting and recording the person's relevant attributes into the system.

 Identity Verification